alexdglover/inline-iptables/README.md

 Description
 ===========

 A recipe to manage iptables without impacting existing iptables rules or chains, and allowing individual inbound/outbound ports as well as port ranges to be managed with programmatic ease.
+Additionally, this cookbook will insert a new set of chains without affecting any existing iptables chains or rules (hence inline-iptables).

 Dependencies